8reno/azure-cloud-ucp/README.md

 6.1.2 internal IP address of the manager VMSS Azure Load Balancer (should be 10.0.3.254)

-6.1.3 internal IP addresses of the manager VMSS instances (MANAGER00000N_INTERNAL_IP) and the worker VMSS instances (WORKER00000N_INTERNAL_IP).
+6.1.3 internal IP address of the manager VMSS instance (MANAGER000000_INTERNAL_IP) and the worker VMSS instances (WORKER00000N_INTERNAL_IP).
 N should range from 0 to 2.

 7. Manually provision docker enterprise cluster as follows: